 WHY MILLENNIALS HATE TALKING ON THE PHONE

+Why do millennials hate talking on the phone?
 The ‘generation mute’ trend is all too apparent, people growing up in the digital age have adopted alternate forms of communication causing a decline in voice calls.
 Surfacing technologies like SMS, MSN Messenger, BBM, and Myspace have all paved the way for today’s most popular forms of digital communication such as WhatsApp, Facebook Messenger, and Snapchat.
 With daily smartphone usage continually on the rise, why is the volume of calls from these supposed ‘phone addicts’ ironically deteriorating?

 WHY DO MILLENNIALS HATE PHONE CALLS?

-WHY DO MILLENNIALS AVOID CALLS?
+WHY DO MILLENNIALS AVOID CALLS & TALKING ON THE PHONE?

 Unknown numbers: To get a better data set we deliberately avoided including calls from numbers with no caller ID or were unknown.
 Telesales and call bots are far too regularly ignored and including them would consume responses providing us with irrelevant data.